quietly-turning/9th/readme.txt

-I also learned that as of 2025, StepMania/ITGmania's in-game font rendering does not support certain diacritic-heavy fonts like Thai script, where the alphabet characters and the diacritic charaters are separate unicode codepoints, and it's up the font renderer to superimpose the diacritic gylphs atop the alphabet glyphs!
+I also learned that as of 2025, StepMania/ITGmania's in-game font rendering does not support certain diacritic-heavy fonts like Thai script, where the alphabet characters and the diacritic characters are separate unicode codepoints, and it's up the font renderer to superimpose the diacritic gylphs atop the alphabet glyphs!
 I sure did spend a lot of time going down a rabbit hole 1. figuring that out, and
-2. trying to get a hacky solution working with negative pixel values for diacritc widths in Thai.ini...
+2. trying to get a hacky solution working with negative pixel values for diacritic widths in Thai.ini...

-Ultimately, to support Thai in this stepchart, I baked laid out entire sentences as frames of a large spritesheet and wrote a secondary system to cycle through that.
+Ultimately, to support Thai in this stepchart, I laid out entire sentences as frames of a large spritesheet and wrote a secondary system to cycle through that.
 It'd be great if StepMania/ITGmania properly supports scripts like Thai in the future. 👍